natstar93/CV/README.md

 https://github.com/natstar93

-Full stack Javascript developer who loves delivering brilliant features and writing clean, well tested code.
-I graduated from one of London's top development bootcamps in 2015 and have so far enjoyed a successful and varied career at Trainline working on many aspects of web development.
-I'm looking for a role that builds on my previous experience and allows me to work in an Agile environment with people who care about delivering good quality software projects.
+I am a front end developer with team leadership skills and 5 years' experience of developing and delivering projects for a high traffic website.
+I love shipping new features to users and improving the health of the codebase by addressing tech debt and making decisions around any new tech and libraries used.
+I have been heavily involved in all aspects of the agile development lifecycle and have experience with infrastructure.

+I am looking for a role that focusses on delivery and maintenance of high quality software projects rather than a team management position.

-## Development Skills
+## Core Skills

-- React, Redux, Node, ES6, Flow, Typescript, LESS, CSS, CSS in JS, Webpack
+- Web development with React, Redux, Node, ES6, Flow, Typescript, LESS, CSS, CSS in JS, Webpack
-- Jest, Enzyme, Mocha, Chai, Webdriverio, Puppeteer
+- Writing meaningful unit, integration and E2E tests using libraries such as Jest, React Testing Library, Enzyme, Mocha, Chai, Webdriverio and Puppeteer
+- Understanding application health and key metrics by implementing Kibana logging, monitoring and dashboards in New Relic One
+- Responsibility for out of hours infrastructure support and fixing production issues
+- Strong mentoring and leadership skills, able to build trust with colleagues across the business
+- Pair programming and agile project development

 ## Experience

 ### Trainline (December 2015 - Present)

+#### Interim Engineering Team Lead (May 2020 – Present)
+- Managing a full stack team of 8 developers remotely
+- Working with the Product Owner to plan development work, ensure prioritisation of tech debt and set achievable goals for the team

+Achievements
+- I oversaw my team's support for the french site's migration in which we were responsible for migration of user accounts upon login
+- Planned and managed an urgent project as part of a cross team intiative to allow users to amend reservations, in response to new restrictions on some rail services

+#### Senior Web Engineer (Apr 2020 – Present)
+- Taking the lead on multiple deliverables requiring collaboration within the team and with other teams
+- Identifying improvements to testing
+- Researching and implementing new libraries and new tech (React hooks, React Testing Library)
+- Running front end learning sessions and pairing on TDD with more junior team members

+Achievements
+- Helped an API focussed team design new endpoints suitable for our use cases and rewrote parts of the integration test suite to mock the new responses
+- Took the lead on both a delay compensation project and a redesign of the site's bookings view, both of which have received very positive feedback and were delivered in time for the site migration

-#### Developer
+#### Developer (Oct 2017 – Mar 2020)
-- Building the My Account and My Bookings applications from scratch and contributing to a new stateful login & customer migration form.
-Delivering responsive UI which is compatible with the required browsers using polyfills and transpiling with Babel.
-Fetching data from APIs and transforming data from our BFF (Backend for Frontend) layer.
-Creating internal APIs and working with Redux, Epics and Redux Form.
+- Building greenfield React applications and contributing to a new stateful login & customer migration form.
+- Fetching data from external APIs using Node and exposing endpoints to the client side.
-- Delivering features end to end, from planning and estimating through to Production deployment.
+- Delivering features end to end, from planning and estimating through to production deployment.
-- Working with New Relic and Kibana to set up and improve application monitoring and error logging.
-Responsible for out of hours support.
-- Pairing with team members of all levels in London and remotely with developers in Porto.
-- Ensuring good code coverage and writing meaningful unit tests.
-Writing automated acceptance tests and configuring them to run in BrowserStack and upon TeamCity deployments.
-- Mentoring a junior backend developer which has involved holding regular catch ups, pairing on katas and teaching TDD.
-- Improving our Agile practices, temporarily taking on the role of scrum master.
-- Organising and presenting at the yearly Trainline Tech Summit.
-Presenting at meetups and at product demos.
 - Helping organise meetups at Trainline and coaching at Code First Girls and Codebar.

+Achievements
+* I won an award as part of a cross team cluster that delivered the eticketing project
+* Launched a new and fully tested application with auth, logging and monitoring
+* I helped organise and presented at the annual Trainline Tech Summit

+#### Associate Developer (Jun 2016 – Sep 2017)

+* Feature development with React, Node and CSS

+Achievements
+* Implemented Sitespect and delivered the first A/B feature tests allowing the team to run and measure UI experiements

+#### Agile QA Developer (Dec 2015 – May 2016)
+* Writing automated acceptance tests using Webdriverio, Node, Mocha & Chai and configuring them to run in BrowserStack and upon TeamCity deployments
+* Improving unit test code coverage for existing applications

+Achievements
+* I delivered an E2E testing framework with support from a senior developer

 ### Makers Academy (September 2015 - November 2015)